Wichita police shoot at vehicle during chase

 WICHITA, Kan.
-(AP) - Wichita police say three people are in custody after officers fired shots while pursuing a stolen car.
+(AP) - Wichita police say three people are in custody after an officer fired shots at a stolen car.

-Police spokesman Paul Cruz says when officers tried to arrest people in a stolen Jeep at a McDonald’s drive-thru on Tuesday morning, the driver drove toward officers, who fired several rounds.
-The Jeep crashed into another vehicle.
-The driver of that car suffered minor injuries.
+Police spokesman Paul Cruz says when officers responded to the report of a stolen Jeep at a McDonald’s drive-thru Tuesday morning, the driver tried to run over an officer, who fired several times at the vehicle.
+The Jeep crashed into another vehicle, causing minor injuries to the car’s driver.

-Cruz says a woman inside the vehicle was arrested but two male suspects carjacked another vehicle.
-Sedgwick County deputies pursued the vehicle and one suspect was eventually arrested in a field.
-Cruz says that driver was hurt but it was unclear what caused the injuries.
+Cruz says the Jeep eventually continued on and eventually hit a tree, and a female suspect was arrested.
+Two male suspects ran and one carjacked another vehicle.
+Sedgwick County deputies saw that vehicle and pursued it until it stopped in a field.
+The driver was arrested with an injured arm.

 The second male suspect was taken into custody Tuesday afternoon.
+He was hospitalized with a gunshot wound to the leg.

 Sign up for Daily Newsletters